The magical islands of Lake Maggiore loved by Hemingway

 Between the Isola Bella and the Isola Pescatori, there is the Scoglio of Marghera, better known as Lovers’ Island, due to its small and romantic beach.

-The Golfo Borromeo is a unique place, which has retained its charm and luxury over time.
-A place of relaxation and romance, giving the right recognition to a magical land like the Lake Maggiore.
+The Golfo Borromeo and the Islands of Lake Maggiore is a unique place, which has retained its charm and luxury over time.
+A place of relaxation and romance, giving the right recognition to a magical land like Lake Maggiore.

 – Until next time, With Love